AkoZ/ganbreeder/README.md

 docker-compose restart server
 ```

+pour memoire:
+* This code was made in a weekend and hasn't been cleaned up or documented yet.
+There are also improvements to make to scalability.
-pour memoire: *It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.*
+* It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.*